 - You cannot straighten your finger.

-- The area become hots and inflamed and you develop a fever.
+- The area becomes hot and inflamed and you develop a fever.

 - Swelling and pain becomes significant of persistent.

-- The finger becomes numb, and turns white or pale less pink.
+- The finger becomes numb, and turns white or less pink.

 Children require medical care because damage to the growth plate of a finger bone can lead to long term deformity.